AlexandreXisto/AlexandreXisto/README.md

 ### Hello there!
 I'm Alexandre Xisto - Front-End Developer
-  I don't have a lot of work experiencies in this area, but i have great skills as to be curious, resilient and organize, like to resolve problems and help my team.
+  I have great skills as to be curious, resilient and organize, like to resolve problems and help my team.
 Currently, i have been put my effort in my Projects, mainly frameworks as Javascript, i used to work with HTML and CSS.<br>

   I apreciate to work with good practices, clean codes and organized goals.<br>